 I didn’t start my journey as an outdoorsman until later in life.
 It was that same big city that returned me back to the wild.
 I quickly realized that the city was changing me and I wanted less hustle and bustle – though now I have the discretionary income to take the outdoors to a new level.
 At the same time, I met a wonderful woman who today is my wife.
 She, too, was far from the “outdoorsy” type, but my journey influenced her, also.
 Together, we began to learn about hunting, fishing, and conservation.

-Today, I am the Editor-In-Chief of Hook & Barrel magazine– a lifestyle magazine for the modern outdoorsman.
+Today, I am the Editor-in-Chief of Hook & Barrel magazine– a celebrity-based lifestyle magazine for the modern outdoorsman.
 My wife and I are obsessed with exploring the planet, experiencing different cultures, trying new foods, seeking new perspectives, and of course, tying it all back to the outdoors in one way or another.
-I am a jack-of-all-trades but a master of none.
+I am a jack-of-all-trades, but a master of none.
 Ask me my favorite hunt or fish to catch and I’ll respond “any that get me outside, with a cold beer in my hand, and in the company of good friends”.

 That is why I started Hook & Barrel: to share the lifestyle of the outdoors and the many faces, places, and flavors it provides for us all.
 Our publication focuses on hunting and fishing, and promotes outdoor culture through articles on celebrities, food and drink, style and trends, fitness, music, travel and adventure.